Berlin

 The complete guide to Berlin

-Why Berlin deserves the palace detour
+Why Berlin deserves the detour in palace mode

 When to go: seasonality and rates

-PeriodAverage palace rateCrowdsClimateRemarks
+PeriodAverage palace rateCrowdsClimateNotes

 January-March220-280 €LowCold (0-5°C)Intense cultural season, quiet museums

-April-June320-420 €HighMild (12-22°C)Peak reservations, open terraces
+April-June320-420 €HighMild (12-22°C)Peak bookings, terraces open

 July-August280-350 €MediumWarm (20-28°C)Berliners on holiday, calmer city